StewShack/PersonalWebsiteGatsby/src/markdown-pages/privacy.md

 11.1	Our service providers use cookies and those cookies may be stored on your computer when you visit our website.

-11.2	We use Google Analytics to analyse the use of our website.
-Google Analytics gathers information about website use by means of cookies.
-The information gathered relating to our website is used to create reports about the use of our website.
-Google's privacy policy is available at: <a href="https://www.google.com/policies/privacy/">https://www.google.com/policies/privacy/</a>.

-11.3	We use Netlify to host this website.
+11.2	We use Netlify to host this website.
 This service uses cookies for specify purpose(s).
 You can view the privacy policy of this service provider at <a href="https://www.netlify.com/privacy/">https://www.netlify.com/privacy/</a>.

 12.0	Managing cookies